sublinks/sublinks-frontend/README.md

   npm i
 ```

+### Environment Setup

+To run this project, you need to set up the necessary environment variables.
+A template for these variables can be found in the `.env.example` file.

 ### Docker

 A Docker Compose configuration is made available.
 This provides an environment which contains a real connection to the Sublinks API and other services.
 As close to a production-like environment we can test and develop towards locally.